 The deadline for submissions was 31 October 2017.
-Download the Eligibility and Entry Guidelines for more information.
+Download the 2017 Eligibility and Entry Guidelines for more information.
 Please note that our guidelines are updated yearly.

 The winners of CODE’s 4th annual Burt Award for Caribbean Literature were announced at an award ceremony on 26 April 2017 during the NGC Bocas Lit Fest.
 CODE will facilitate the publication of the winning titles by Caribbean publishers and purchase up to 2,500 copies of each.
 These books will be donated to schools, libraries, and community organizations across the region through CODE’s network of local partners.
 To date, CODE has distributed more than 22,000 award-winning books to readers in eleven Caribbean countries.

 Viviana Prado-Núñez (Puerto Rico/USA) — first prize of $10,000 CAD for her self-published novel, The Art of White Roses.

 Kevin Jared Hosein (Trinidad & Tobago) — second prize of $7000 CAD for his unpublished novel The Beast of Kukuyo.

 Lisa Allen-Agostini (Trinidad & Tobago) — third prize of $5000 CAD for her unpublished novel Waiting for the Bus.